Teacher Education Program

 Important Information from the Pennsylvania Department of Education

-1. A new Pre-kindergarten through fourth grade (PK-4) certification will replace the current Kindergarten through sixth grade (K-6) certification;
+1. the Pre-kindergarten through fourth grade (PK-4) certification;

-2. A new choice of special education concentrations that specifies a grade band of Pre-kindergarten through eighth grades (PK-8_ OR seventh through twelfth grades (7-12) will replace the current Pre-kindergarten through twelfth grad (PK-12) generalist certificate; and
+2. the Special Education concentrations that specifies a grade band of Pre-kindergarten through eighth grades (PK-8_OR seventh through twelfth grades (7-12); and

-3. A new Middle Level certification in grades four through eight (4-8).
+3. the Middle Level certification in grades four through eight (4-8).

-- Secondary Education grades 7-12, with teacher certification in Biology, Chemistry, English, Earth & Space Science (with a major in Earth and Environmental Sciences), Spanish, and Social Studies (with a major in History of Political Science)
+The Education Department also offers a minor in Secondary Certification Education grades 7-12 in Biology, Chemistry, English, Earth & Space Science (with a major in Earth and Environmental Sciences), Physics, Spanish, and Social Studies (with a major in History or Political Science)